LambdaHack/LambdaHack/README.md

 The game is fully playable with mouse only, as well as with keyboard only, but the most efficient combination for some players is mouse for go-to, inspecting, and aiming at distant positions and keyboard for everything else.

+If you are using a terminal frontend, numeric keypad may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
+Toggling the Num Lock key may help.
+The curses frontend is not fully supported due to the limitations of the curses library.
+With the vty frontend started in an xterm, Control-keypad keys for running seem to work OK, but on rxvt they do not.
+The commands that require pressing Control and Shift together won't work either, but fortunately they are not crucial to gameplay.

 Compilation of the library and sample game from source